eclipse-imagen/imagen/docs/guide/j2d-concepts/index.md

 -   The immediate mode model - an advanced AWT imaging model

--   The pipeline (pull) model - The ImageN model
+-   The pipeline (pull) model - The ImageN model for deferred execution

 [Table 2-1](#table-2-1) lists the interfaces and classes for each of the three models.